BackmanLab/ChromGEM/New_README.md

   - the ground-truth nucleosome coordinates in Layer 3; and
   - the source data for 3D packing domain identification and analysis.

-#### BrdU and EdU Case Study
+#### BrdU and EdU in HCT116 Case Study

-The outputted SREV configurations used in the manuscript are given in Layer 2/Inputs for use in the BrdU and EdU example study.
+In this study, input parameters of $\alpha$ = 1.15 and $\phi$ = 0.12 were used to generate model HCT116 chromatin distributions because they were previously demonstrated to generate chromatin configurations that align with ChromSTEM observations of domain distributions in HCT116.
+The SREV configurations outputted from these parameters were also what was used in the manuscript.
+These are given in Layer 2/Inputs for use in the BrdU and EdU example study.

 ## Layer 2: Molecular-Dynamics Simulation of the Label Probe